defold/doc/docs/en/manuals/project-settings.md

 Firebase Cloud Messaging Application Id.

 #### Manifest
 If set, use the specified Android manifest XML file when bundling.
+A custom manifest replaces Defold's built-in base manifest.
+Native-extension manifest fragments are still merged into it, but later changes to the built-in base manifest are not inherited automatically, so compare custom manifests with the current built-in manifest when upgrading.
+For games, set `android:appCategory="game"` on the `<application>` element.
+For non-game applications, set `android:appCategory` only if one of Android's defined [application categories](https://developer.android.com/guide/topics/manifest/application-element#appCategory) accurately describes the app.

 #### Iap Provider
 Specifies which store to use.
 Valid options are `Amazon` and `GooglePlay`.
 Refer to [extension-iap](/extension-iap/) for more information.